 Diploma project, MA Game Design, by Chris Elivis Leisi

 In today’s VR games, the body often serves as the controller.
 However, when the player enters the virtual world, the connection to the physical environment is often lost.
 This master’s thesis deals with immersion mechanics in VR and reveals the potentials that arise when one’s own home can be integrated into the virtual world as a play area.

-Chris Elvis Leisi, research associate in the Immersive Arts Space and graduate student in Master in Game Design, will be showcasing his graduation project – VIRTUAL REAL WORLD.
-The virtual exhibition and tour will take place via Zoom on Thursday, 24.06.2021 form 5pm an.
-Further information can be found here
+Chris Elvis Leisi, research associate in the Immersive Arts Space and graduate student in Master in Game Design, exhibited his graduation project Virtual Real World within the diploma exhibition of the ZHdK in June.

 black box fading, a performance for human, sensor-augmented flute (chaosflöte), and improvisation machine (AIYA), is an immersive experience that draws upon the performance interplay between human and machine to craft a narrative that manipulates perceptions of human-machine agency and human-machine interactions in a neosurrealist environment.
 The work is a hybrid setting between performance and installation, and between virtual reality and live events, where live reactive sounds and visual projections, shifting perceptions of space and scale, and unconventional 360° editing techniques contribute to the sensation of continuously negotiable dynamics between human and machine as well as the disruption of traditional performance hierarchies.

 Melody Chua – concept, instrument, performance Valentin Huber: cinematographer 360° camera Eric Larrieux: sound engineer Sébastien Schiesser: technical manager, IAS